 Ultimately, the little clock wound down.
 With my hand over her heart, my daughter's hand cradling her head, my sister's arms around me, my neice embracing my daughter and even the nurse holding Mom's toes, she breathed one big sigh and just like that, she was gone.
 It was a gentle, kind exit and I will never get over the honor of participating in it as we did.

-We washed her little body ourselves -- given her lifetime care of her appearance, I couldn't stand the idea of strangers receiving her disheveled and poorly groomed -- and dressed her in her favorite nightgown.
+We washed her little body ourselves -- given her lifetime care of her appearance, I couldn't stand the idea of strangers receiving her body disheveled and poorly groomed -- and dressed her in her favorite nightgown.
 For good measure, we wrapped her in a thick, warm robe she loved.
 I gave her a last pedicure and manicure and laughed at myself as I did so.
 As if it really matters that my mother's nails are pretty when she meets her Maker.

 But it mattered to me.
 It mattered that we were the ones to wash and dress her, to comb her hair and give her back to the Earth not as one discarded, but as one annointed and prepared.